Tunis, Tunisia

 Hidden Costs:

-- Tourist Taxes: Some hotels may charge a small tourist tax per night.
+- Tourist Taxes: Some hotels may charge an additional tourist tax per night.

 Best Travel Credit Cards